artkoder/events-bot-new/docs/FOUR_O_REQUEST.md

 }
 ```

-When a post is forwarded from a channel, its title is appended to the user
+When a post is forwarded from a channel or imported from a VK group, its title
-message on a new line.
-This helps the model infer the venue when it is omitted
+is appended to the user message on a new line.
+This helps the model infer the
-in the text.
+venue when it is omitted in the text.

 If `docs/LOCATIONS.md` exists, its lines are appended to the system prompt as a
 list of known venues.
 This helps the model normalise `location_name` to a